Christian Peterson/Getty Images North America

 February 14, 2009

-In their third game of the New millineum, the Capitals played the Tampa Bay Lightning at St. Pete Times Forum (now Amalie Arena).
+In their third Valentine’s Day game of the new millennium, the Capitals played the Tampa Bay Lightning at St. Pete Times Forum (now Amalie Arena).
 The contest marked Capitals goalie Michal Neuvirth’s NHL debut.
 Caps right wing Alexander Semin opened the scoring for the visitors just over five minutes into the gam and Alex Ovechkin added a goal later in the period to increase the lead to 2-0.
 Near the end of the opening frame, defenseman Shaone Morrisonn added another goal to stake the Capitals to a 3-0 advantage going into the first intermission.
 Over five minutes into the second period, defenseman Mike Green scored the team’s fourth goal, extending his consecutive goal-scoring streak to eight games, breaking the record for consecutive games with a goal by a defenseman.
 Tampa broke the shutout about four minute later.
 Capitals forward Eric Fehr added a goal in the third, the final goal in a 5-1 Capitals victory.

 February 14, 2011